gitignore exceptions: The Good, the Bad and the Ugly

-Let’s say we have the following structure in our local:
+Let’s take an example.
+Say we have the following structure on our local:

 my-app/